What Is Business Casual for Women?

 On-trend denim is your new best friend

-“Casual Friday is the perfect opportunity to try on-trend denim pieces,” explains Sasha Bowlby, a professional stylist and fashion expert of Sash & Bow Boutique in Lexington, Kentucky.
+“Casual Friday is the perfect opportunity to try on-trend denim pieces,” explains Bowlby.
 “Darker washes of denim are more appropriate, and pair well with other core business casual pieces.”
 Try a versatile staple like Kut From The Kloth denim culottes, which transition easily from casual Friday to sleepy Saturday.
-Culottes are one of the jean styles you never knew you needed, but work in several fashion-forward settings.
+Culottes are one of the jean styles you never knew you needed—they work in many fashion-forward settings.

 Flats are encouraged, sneakers are not

-Casual is meant to be a step down from the usual stuffy pieces that are less than relaxed—but what is business casual for women in terms of footwear?
+Business casual is meant to be a step down from the stuffy business attire of yesteryears—but what is casual for women in terms of footwear?
 Definitely not sneakers or sandals, which you should save for the weekend, according to Snow.
 “Always try to stick to closed-toe shoes in the office, casual or not.
 Otherwise, have fun!
 Prints, textures, embellishments are always good to play with if the rest of your look is going in a classic direction.”
-Try Aerosoles Homerun flats in a number of prints and textures—you can’t go wrong.
+These Aerosoles Homerun flats come in a number of prints and textures.
 You can keep your shoes smelling fresh with these tips and tricks.